rmunroe/appian-spear-power-tools/README.md

 ## SPT_List_RandomElement

-Returns a random element in the provided list.
+Returns a random element in the provided List.
 If not a List, returns what was passed in.

 | Parameter | Description                                                                                                                                   |
 | --------- | --------------------------------------------------------------------------------------------------------------------------------------------- |